kozhabayev20/splab5-konsteacher/README.md

-# Lab5 - race condtion and critical section
+# Lab5 - race condition and critical section

 This lab is the homework of [Chapter 26](http://www.cs.wisc.edu/~remzi/OSTEP/threads-intro.pdf)